This post covers harassment cease and desist letter.

 - Do you need a lawyer for it?

-- how to write harassment cease and desist letter
+- how to write a strongly worded harassment cease and desist letter

 - format of harassment cease and desist letter.